haxtheweb/edtechjoker/draft-outline.md

 ## Homework Submission
 - Create Gist that has answers to the above after watching the videos
+- **YES YOU HAVE TO CREATE AND SUBMIT A LINK TO A GIST.
+THIS DEMONSTRATES YOU UNDERSTAND MARKDOWN.
+IF YOU DO NOT, THEN GOOGLE / RESEARCH MARKDOWN**
-- Link to your codepen (or relink to updated codepen) added to the same gist
+- Link to your codepen (or relink to an updated version of your original codepen) added to the same gist
 - drop link to your gist into canvas HW3